davidpangsw/claude-farmer/README.md

 If Claude Farmer fails mid-iteration (e.g., network error, insufficient tokens), you can run `patch` again.
 If it doesn't work, there may be some problem in your git status, go back to step 3.

 ### 6b.
-Manual changes on your GOAL.md or other feature files
+Manual changes on your GOAL.md or other files
 - If you want manual changes, like:
   - Installing external dependencies for Claude Farmer to work better
   - Fix your GOAL.md